-While they have a couple of things in common, such as mean and offensive language, trolls are able to hide their real identity in fake online accounts.
+If you practice great presentation skills, and focus on designing your presentations on what your audience needs and wants, you will likely not have much trouble with hecklers.
+However, it only takes a single mad-at-the-world heckler to quickly turn your presentation masterpiece into modern art.
+So, when you are rudely interrupted, you will want to have a strategy that calms the heckler and makes you continue to look like the expert in the room.
+One of the more recent occurrences in social media is the birth of “internet trolls.”
+While internet trolls and hecklers have a couple of things in common, such as mean and offensive language, internet trolls are able to hide their real identity in fake online accounts.
 The majority of them aren’t really mean in real life.
 Hecklers, on the other hand, are braver in a way that they’re confident in attracting negative attention to themselves without masking their identity.
 Online trolls can be ignored.
 Ignoring a heckler while giving a speech is not so easy, though, and can cause you to lose credibility in front of your audience.
 So below are four strategies for handling hecklers while giving a speech.

-Before you go about waging war against hecklers, you should first know how to differentiate them from an audience member with a valid question or just someone with a different opinion.
-Both skeptics and tough questioners are polite in voicing their thoughts, but hecklers don’t care about manners.
-They have an opinion and they’re going to voice it — one way or another.
+Before you go about waging war against hecklers, you should first know how to differentiate them from a skeptical audience member.
+In many cases, an audience member with a valid question or just someone with a different opinion may interrupt your presentation.
+Both of these types of skeptics may ask a tough questioner, but they will likely be polite.
+Hecklers, however, don’t care about manners.
+They have an opinion, and they’re going to voice it — one way or another.
 To hell with decorum!

 Skeptics back up their opinion with evidence and logical reasoning.
-Audience members with tough questions listen to what you have to say, and are interested in having a thought-provoking discussion.
+These audience members with tough questions will listen to what you have to say and are interested in having a thought-provoking discussion.
 They ‘attack’ your ideas, not you as a person.
 Hecklers make everything personal.
-They rant about your poor speech, presentation skills and intelligence, not the validity of your ideas.
+They rant about you, not the validity of your ideas.
 Hecklers need to be shut down.
-Skeptics and thorough questioners need to be convinced and won-over, and when you do, the skeptics actually make you a better presenter.
+Skeptics and thorough questioners need to be convinced and won-over.
+When you do, the skeptics will actually be your best ally and will make you a better presenter.

 The Public Speaker’s Guide to Annoying Hecklers